nicolaferraro/camel-workshop/README.md

 using the *Saga* pattern to obtain consistency.

 All artifacts produced in the workshop are present under the /[app](/app) directory, but we suggest to follow the step-by-step guide.

+## Slides

+The slides for this workshop are [located here](/doc/slides.pdf).

 ## Final Result